 While the majority of these letter of credit commitments expire in 2006, we expect nearly all of them, particularly those supporting our insurance programs, will be renewed annually.
-In addition, given the estimated size and duration of funding of claims under our worker's compensation, auto liability and general liability insurance programs, we recently agreed with our insurers that we will increase the amount of letters of credit posted with them in quarterly installments beginning in November 2004 and aggregating to an additional \$1.50 million in letters of credit outstanding in August 2005.
+In addition, given the estimated size and duration of funding of claims under our worker's compensation, auto liability and general liability insurance programs, we recently agreed with our insurers that we will increase the amounts of letters of credit posted with them by an additional \$0.5 million in the fourth quarter of 2005 and an additional \$0.5 million in the second quarter of 2006.